On the stability of constant higher mean curvature hypersurfaces in a Riemannian manifold: Abstract

 \section{Abstract}

-We give a notion of stability for constant r-mean curvature hypersurfaces in a general Riemannian manifold.
-When the ambient manifold is a space form, our notion coincide with that given by means of the variational problem \cite{BC} and when $r=1,$ it coincides with the classic one for constant mean curvature hypersurfaces.
+{\em We propose a notion of stability for constant $k$-mean curvature hypersurfaces in a general Riemannian manifold and we give some applications.
+When the ambient manifold is a Space Form, our notion coincides with the known one, given by means of the variational problem.
+Our approach led us to work with two different stability operators and we are able to relate stability to the study of the respective first eigenvalues.
+Moreover, we prove that embedded rotational spheres with constant $k$-mean curvature in ${\mathbb H}^n\times{\mathbb R}$ or in ${\mathbb S}^n\times{\mathbb R}$ are not stable. }